 About Icchey Village or Icchey Gaon

 At places, the forest is quite dense.
-A small kid, some relative of Dilip ji was showing me the way.
+A small kid, some relative of Dilip Ji, was showing me the way.
 The trail reaches the top of the ridge from where Icchey can be spotted down below.
 It looks charming from up there.
 A brisk tread downhill will get you to Khawas Homestay.
 D K Khawas is the owner of the place.

-There is an alternate way to reach Icchey by a vehicle as well but I will definitely recommend the trek for anyone who is relatively fit.
-Alternatively one can exit Sillery through the same gravel road that brings to the place, hit the Pedong-Reshi road and take a right from there to go past Alagarh and then take right on Bhalu Marg.
+There is an alternate way to reach Icchey by a vehicle as well, but I will recommend the trek for anyone who is relatively fit.
+Alternatively, one can exit Sillery through the same gravel road that brings to the place, hit the Pedong-Reshi road, and take a right from there to go past Alagarh and then take a right on Bhalu Marg.

-Probably the cleanest mountain village I have been to.
-The narrow winding cemented pathways dotted on the side by a riot of carefully manicured colorful orchids, rhododendrons and other flowers, the brightly shaded huts most of which are wooden, small fenced fields, fluttering butterflies and calling roosters, the cute smiling kids, and endless greenery, Icchey is almost too spectacular to be true.
+Probably the cleanest mountain village I have ever been.
+The narrow winding cemented pathways dotted on the side by a riot of carefully manicured colorful orchids, rhododendrons, and other flowers, the brightly shaded huts most of which are wooden, small fenced fields, fluttering butterflies and calling roosters, the cute smiling kids, and endless greenery, Icchey is almost too spectacular to be true.

 Have you ever heard the sound of the clouds?
 Come to Icchey if you haven’t.
-If it is your lucky day, suddenly in the afternoon, out of nowhere a mass of white mist would come crawling up the gradient making an audible buzz.
+If it is your lucky day, suddenly in the afternoon, out of nowhere, a mass of white mist will come crawling up the gradient, making an audible buzz.
 It would cloak the surrounding with a wintry veil of mystery.

-Location & Altitude of Sillery & Icchey Villages
+Location & Altitude

 Sillery and Icchey are located in the Kalimpong district of the state of West Bengal.
-The aerial distance between the two would be roughly 3 kilometers, however, the distance by road is around 15 Kilometers.
+The aerial distance between the two would be roughly 3 kilometers.
+However, the distance by road is around 15 Kilometers.

 The nearest railhead is New Jalpaiguri (NJP), which is connected on the railway map from almost all major cities of the country.
 Bagdogra (IXB), with daily flights from Kolkata and Delhi, is the nearest airport.
-Bagdogra and New Jalpaiguri both are at Siliguri itself.
+Bagdogra and New Jalpaiguri are both at Siliguri itself.

 How to Reach Sillery & Icchey Villages